Virtual Tables

 Note

-There is no actual VTModule class - it is shown this way for documentation convenience and is present as a typing protocol.
+There is no actual VTModule class - it is shown this way for

 A module instance is used to create the virtual tables.
 Once you have